codepath/opencyber-password-lab/instructions/lab_part1.md

 As you can probably guess, all of the `crack_x` files are password files!
 To look at them, you can use the `less` command.

-- [ ] Try using `less crack_a.txt` to view the first password file.
+- [ ] Try using `less part1/crack_a.txt` to view the first password file.
 What do you think the fields mean?

 > [!TIP]
 > Press the `q` key to exit the `less` screen and return to your terminal.

-The other file, `lower.lst`, is a wordlist file... we'll get to that in the next step.

-🎯 **Checkpoint 1.2**: We can view our individual password files and are ready to start cracking!
+🎯 **Checkpoint 1.2**: We can view our individual password files with `less`.

 > [!CAUTION]
 > Cracking password hashes can be illegal and unethical.
 Always have permission before attempting to crack any passwords.